Mon - Fri: 8:00AM - 6:30PM | Sat: 8:30AM - 2:00PM | Sunday: CLOSED

 Typically, pets are considered to be seniors around the age of 7.
 Of course, this will vary according to a pet’s species, size, and breed.
 In the case of canines, smaller dogs tend to have longer lifespans than their giant-breed counterparts.
 For example, a giant-breed dog may be considered a senior as young as 5 years, while a small-breed dog may not reach senior status until 10–13 years of age.

 Other factors that will affect how individual pets age include body weight, nutrition, environment, and overall health.
-If you would like a general idea of how old your pet is considered to be, please look at the appropriate species chart below.

 Senior Symptoms to Watch Out For